AdamKopf/gmail-filterere/README.md

     npm install pm2 -g
     ```

-2. Start clearmail with PM2:
+2. Start filterere with PM2:

     ```bash
-    pm2 start server.js --name clearmail
+    pm2 start server.js --name filterere
     ```

-3. To ensure clearmail starts on system reboot, use the `pm2 startup` command and follow the instructions provided.
+3. To ensure filterere starts on system reboot, use the `pm2 startup` command and follow the instructions provided.

-4. To stop clearmail, use:
+4. To stop filterere, use:

     ```bash
-    pm2 stop clearmail
+    pm2 stop filterere
     ```

+## Contributing

+This is a fork of clearmail with enhancements.
+Contributions are welcome.
+Please feel free to submit issues and pull requests.

+## License

+Please refer to the original clearmail project for licensing information.

-## Contact
+## Acknowledgments

-For questions, suggestions, or contributions, please get in touch with the project owner, [Andy Walters](mailto:andywalters@gmail.com).
-Your feedback is much appreciated!

-Project sponsored by [Emerge Haus](https://emerge.haus), a custom Generative AI consultancy & dev shop.
+This project is a fork of [clearmail](https://github.com/andywalters47/clearmail) by Andy Walters.